─CURRICULUM

 Causality'', Pacific Division APA meetings, March 2001

-`Empiricism and the Limits of
+`Empiricism and the Limits

-Scientific Knowledge'', Limits of Scientific Knowledge Workshop, University of
+of Scientific Knowledge'', Limits of Scientific Knowledge Workshop, University

-Pittsburgh, February 2001.
+of Pittsburgh, February 2001.

-`Twenty-First
+`Twenty-First Century

-Knowledge, Warsaw, Poland, August 2000.
+Warsaw, Poland, August 2000.

 `Complexity as a Modeling